 If you couldn’t find some awesome summer hiking tips, you’re in the right place.
 Hiking in the summer can be as dangerous as it can be exciting.
 Although hiking in the hot weather is an amazing feeling, it may also be harmful to your health.
-Because of the climate changes, the sun rays are three times more powerful than before.
+Because of climate changes, the sun’s rays are three times more powerful than before.
 Exposure to the sun while hiking can cause some serious damage.

-That’s why you need to stay at the top of your hiking game to avoid any complication you might encounter while hiking in the summer heat.
+That’s why you need to stay at the top of your hiking game to avoid any complications you might encounter while hiking in the summer heat.
 Here are some awesome hiking tips you might find useful and pass them along to your friends to stay safe.

 Always have the right gear and clothes for hiking

-To make sure you have the proper attire, follow these summer hiking tips.
+To make sure you have the proper attire, follow these tips.
 It’s very important to have the right equipment and attire to help you get through the heat and fatigue.
 Here are some summer hiking clothing hacks:

-- Avoid wearing cotton socks: Cotton is great for locking the temperature in.
+Cotton is great for locking the temperature in.
 Your feet will be soaking wet when you go hiking in the summer because of the heat.
 That’s why you need wool or synthetic socks.

-- Go for UPF-rated clothing: Wearing clothes that will protect you from the dangerous sun rays can save your life in the long run.
+Wearing clothes that will protect you from the dangerous sun rays can save your life in the long run.
 Look for clothes that are specially designed to deflate UPF rays.

-- Protect your neck: You should wear something around your neck like a light scarf or a bandana to keep your neck and the back of your neck covered and cool.
+You should wear something around your neck like a light scarf or a bandana to keep your neck and the back of your neck covered and cool.
 There are special polymer-crystal neck scarves that are designed to keep the moisture in for longer periods of time.

-- Avoid wearing dark clothes: Wearing lighter colors will reflect the sun’s rays.
+Wearing lighter colors will reflect the sun’s rays.
 Whereas, dark clothes absorb them.